Gauging the Gauge and Anomaly Resolution: Gauging the 0-Gauge

-\paragraph{Global 1-form symmetry.} What we have recalled here is that, by gauging the global symmetry understood as a "0-gauge" symmetry, we obtain an ordinary 1-gauge bundle $P\rightarrow X$ that is flat.
-However, one may notice that the curvature 2-form $F=d_AA$ has a hidden symmetry in the presence of a non-trivial center $Z(\mathfrak{g})$.
+What we have recalled here is that, by gauging the global symmetry understood as a ``0-gauge'' symmetry, we obtain an ordinary 1-gauge bundle $P\rightarrow X$ that is flat.
+However, one may notice that the curvature 2-form $F=d_AA$ has a hidden symmetry in the presence of a non-trivial centre $Z(\mathfrak{g})$.
 This symmetry is given by

-where $\alpha$ is a closed 1-form valued in the center $Z(\mathfrak{g})$ of the Lie algebra $\g$, that is $\alpha\in \Omega^1_0(X)\otimes Z(\mathfrak{g})$.
-As such the above gauge structure in fact manifests a "1-form symmetry" parameterized by $\alpha$, on top of the pre-existing 1-gauge 0-form symmetry parameterized by $\lambda$.
+where $\alpha$ is a closed 1-form valued in the centre $Z(\mathfrak{g})$ of the Lie algebra $\g$, that is $\alpha\in \Omega^1_0(X)\otimes Z(\mathfrak{g})$.
+As such the above gauge structure in fact manifests a ``1-form symmetry'' parameterized by $\alpha$, on top of the pre-existing 1-gauge 0-form symmetry parameterized by $\lambda$.
 This 1-form symmetry is affecting the connection $A$ but not its curvature.

-\section{Gauging the 1-gauge}
+\section{Gauging the 1-Gauge}

 In the 1-gauge case, we have highlighted two different types of invariance, one specified by a left multiplication, in \eqref{global0form}, the other one by a 1-form shift in \eqref{global1form}.
-It is natural to ask what happens when we gauge each symmetry, ie. we make them non-constant.
+It is natural to ask what happens when we gauge each symmetry, i.e., we make them non-constant.
 For the former, making $h$ non-constant amounts to just another gauge transformation, so there is nothing new to be gained.
 The latter is more interesting, as it leads to some new structures.

-Relaxing the condition that $\alpha$ in \eqref{global1form} is constant and valued in the center $Z(\mathfrak{g})$ will be called "gauging the 1-form gauge".
+Relaxing the condition that $\alpha$ in \eqref{global1form} is constant and valued in the centre $Z(\mathfrak{g})$ will be called ``gauging the 1-form gauge''.
 So we allow $\alpha\rightarrow a$ to become a generic 1-form $a\in\Omega^1(X)\otimes\mathfrak{g}$ that has non-trivial coordinate dependence on $X$, similar to the gauging procedure for the global/0-gauge symmetry.

-\subsection{Shifting the connection}
+\subsection{Shifting the Connection}

-Typically, one may \textit{a priori} take a gauge bundle $P\rightarrow X$ with the non-trivial curvature $F=\sigma\neq 0$, then study the associated gauge theory.
-Alternatively, we may perform a {\it particular} 1-form shift such that $F \rightarrow F'$ is transformed to a non-trivial value.
+Typically, one may \textit{{a priori}} take a gauge bundle $P\rightarrow X$ with the non-trivial curvature $F=\sigma\neq 0$, then study the associated gauge theory.
+Alternatively, we may perform a {\it {particular}} 1-form shift such that $F \rightarrow F'$ is transformed to a non-trivial value.

 Indeed, under a generic 1-form shift.

 we see that the curvature transforms accordingly as